scalecube/socketio/README.md

 SocketIo4Netty
 =======================

-SocketIo4Netty is a simple Socket.IO Java server implementation based on Netty.
+SocketIo4Netty is a simple [Socket.IO](http://socket.io) Java server implementation based on [Netty](http://netty.io) server framework.
+Supports 0.7+ up to latest 0.9.12 versions of Socket.IO-client.

+Supported transport protocols:
+* WebSocket
+* XHR-Polling

 How to use
 -----------------------